decred/dcrdex/README.md

 ## Client Quick Start Installation

+It is recommended to have at least 2 GB of available system memory and 25 GB of free disk space to run the DEX client.
+For the most secure setup, you can also install in a fresh virtual machine.

 You can use the [**dcrinstall**](https://github.com/decred/decred-release/releases) tool to install everything you need. **dcrinstall** will guide you through installation